-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1

-10 Excavations
+9 Excavations

-The requirements of this section apply to all construction subcontractors and lower-tier subcontractors (hereafter referred to as "subcontractor") performing excavation operations and activities on NREL sites unless otherwise specifically exempted by the NREL.
+The requirements of this section apply to all subcontractors and lower-tier subcontractors (hereafter referred to as "subcontractors") performing excavation operations and activities on NREL sites unless otherwise specifically exempted by NREL.

-All subcontractor excavation activities shall be conducted in accordance with the following statutory requirements:

-• 29 CFR 1926, Subpart P Excavations.
+All subcontractor excavation activities shall be conducted in accordance with the statutory requirements of 29 CFR Part 1926, Subpart P, Excavations.

-10.3 NREL Specific Requirements/Permit
+9.3 NREL-Specific Requirements/Permit

-10.3.1 NREL Excavation Permit
+9.3.1 NREL Excavation Permit

-In addition to Section 10.2, subcontractors shall obtain an approved NREL Excavation Permit from the appropriate NREL FM for all excavations including trenching, grading, directional boring, drilling, or ground penetrations.
+In addition to Section 9.2, subcontractors shall obtain an approved NREL Excavation Permit from the appropriate NREL FM for all excavations including trenching, grading, directional boring, drilling, or ground penetrations.

 The FM shall determine what sections of the Excavation Permit need to be satisfactorily completed to authorize excavation.
-At a minimum, the FM and/or the NREL PM, the subcontractor superintendent or designee, and equipment operator shall physically walk the proposed excavation site with a site drawing (minimum ANSI C size sheet) and compare to the site utility locate drawing and physical markings.
+At a minimum, the FM and/or the NREL PM, the subcontractor superintendent or designee, and the equipment operator shall physically walk the proposed excavation site with a site drawing (minimum ANSI C size sheet) and compare to the site utility locate drawing and physical markings.
 Any deviations identified during this walk shall be resolved prior to issuing the permit.

-10.3.1.1 Subcontractor Excavation Plan
+9.3.1.1 Subcontractor Excavation Plan

-If required, the subcontractor is responsible for submitting to the NREL FM, PM and ESHQ POC an "Excavation Plan" to NREL for review and concurrence before excavation activity begins.
+If required, the subcontractor is responsible for submitting to the NREL FM, PM and ESHQ POC an Excavation Plan to NREL for review and concurrence before excavation activity begins.
 This plan shall show the proposed boundaries on a site map, including depth of the affected areas and the safety precautions, which shall comply with OSHA Standard 1926, Subpart P, Excavations.
-Where soil tests are required, manual soil tests shall include the use of a pocket penetrometer, hand-operated shear vane, or other OSHA authorized manual test accepted by NREL.
+Where soil tests are required, manual soil tests shall include the use of a pocket penetrometer, hand-operated shear vane, or other OSHA-authorized manual test accepted by NREL.
 The results of both visual and manual tests shall be documented and maintained in a written log by the competent person and shall identify the date, time, and location of tests.